ICIJ/datashare-extension-nlp-spacy/README.md

-# datashare-extension-nlp-spacy

-Adds [Spacy](https://spacy.io/) NLP pipeline to Datashare
+# Spacy Python worker for Datashare